Frequently asked questions

 Don't worry if teeth grow out or move during this time, as this is a natural process.
 The trainer helps to "guide" the dental arches and muscle work in the optimal direction during this period.

-Can the trainer be used if the new tooth is hidden in front of/behind/out of alignment with the teeth?
+If the new tooth is hidden in front of/behind/out of alignment with the dental arch, can the trainer be used?

 Yes, in fact, it is particularly useful in such situations.
 The trainer helps to align and regulate the position of the teeth and supports the natural process of tooth replacement.